Jim-Walk/Paradise/README.md

 # Paradise Project

 This repo holds everything necessary for the Paradise Project.
 The current goal of the project is to create a twitter account that tweets the entire contents of Paradise Lost, and to then create seperate twitter accounts which reply to the first account with the gloss and footnotes.

+Test units require pytest, install them with `pip3 install pytest`.
+If you get a seg fault when parsing, your stack size might be conservative.
+Increase it with `ulimt -s unlimited`